BrickMMO/tasks/stack-overflow.markdown

 1. Register for a [Stack Overflow](https://stackoverflow.com) account.
 You should already have one after completing the [accounts](accounts) task.
 2. Sometime during this semester post a coding problem you are having to Stack Overflow.
 The problem can be from any class, it does not have to be form this class.
-3. Post a link to your question in the **Stack Overflow** discussion board in [Blackboard](https://learn.humber.ca/).
+3. Post a link to your question in the **Stack Overflow** discusion board in [Blackboard](https://learn.humber.ca/).

-> Keep an eye on the **Stack Overflow** discussion board in [Blackboard](https://learn.humber.ca/).
+> Keep an eye on the **Stack Overflow** discussion boraad in [Blackboard](https://learn.humber.ca/).
 We are all going to add up votes, positive comments, and answers to each others questions.

 ## Submitting this Task